The Ultimate Guide to Designing a Semaglutide Diet Plan

 How Does Semaglutide Help You Lose Weight

-Semaglutide is a prescription medication approved by the U.S. Food and Drug Administration (FDA) to treat people who have type 2 diabetes (under the brand name Ozempic®) and obesity (under the brand name Wegovy®).
+Semaglutide is a prescription medication approved by the U.S. Food and Drug Administration (FDA) to treat people who have Type 2 Diabetes.

 It belongs to a family of medications called glucagon-like peptide-1 — or GLP-1 — receptor agonists.
 GLP-1 receptor agonists help you lose weight by mimicking the activity of the GLP-1 receptors in your body.¹